Telecominfraproject/wlan-docs/configuration-examples/device-feature-configuration-examples/gre.md

         },
 ```

 In the above example, the WAN untagged port will request DHCP in addition to present a VLAN interface with id 20 that both initiates the GRE tunnel as well as passes SSID traffic over that tunnel.
 Optionally the GRE tunnel itself may also carry a VLAN encapsulated payload.
 In the above example a WAN presentation of VLAN interface 20 has GRE tunnel.
-Within the GRE tunnel on WAN interface of VLAN 20 is a GRE payload with VLAN 30 in the payload header.&#x20;
+Within the GRE tunnel on WAN interface of VLAN 20 is a GRE payload with VLAN 30 in the payload header.